 The book contains enough material for a year-long course.
 For a one-semester course, there are a number of options.
-In our three-hour course at the Colorado School of Mines, we cover all of the first four chapters, except for joint distributions, the more theoretical aspects of point estimation, and the exponential, gamma, and Weibull distributions.
-We then cover the material on confidence intervals and hypothesis testing in Chapters 5 and 6, going quickly over the two-sample methods and power calculations and omitting distribution-free methods and the chi-square and F tests.
-We finish by covering as much of the material on correlation and simple linear regression in Chapter 7 as time permits.
+In the three-hour course I taught at the Colorado School of Mines, we covered all of the first four chapters, except for joint distributions, the more theoretical aspects of point estimation, and the exponential, gamma, and Weibull distributions.
+We then covered the material on confidence intervals and hypothesis testing in Chapters 5 and 6, going quickly over the two-sample methods and power calculations and omitting distribution-free methods and the chi-square and F tests.
+We finished by covering as much of the material on correlation and simple linear regression in Chapter 7 as time would allow.